dotlattice/LatticeObjectTree/README.md

 ### Spawn Strategies

-An ObjectTree node is in charge of creating its own child elements, and the `ObjectTreeNode` class does this using an implementation of the `IObjectTreeSpawnStrategy` interface.
+An ObjectTree node is in charge of creating its own child elements, and the `ObjectTreeNode` class does this through of the `IObjectTreeSpawnStrategy` interface.

 ```c#
 public interface IObjectTreeSpawnStrategy